Dadpops/faceFinder/README.md

 -Tilt React used to give logo more pop and stand out of page.

--Uses: Node.js, Express.js, React, PostgreSQL
+-Full user database with PostgresSQL and knex.js.

--Full user database to enable the authentication ranks.
+-Bcrypt hash security to safely store passwords.